CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    In this module, you have learned to embed Q&A into your web application.

 ### Module 3: Export to CSV

+In this module, you will learn how to export the underlying data from a Power BI visual for further analysis.

 1. Navigate back to VS Code and open `/wwwroot/js/index.js` file.
 Comment **line #12** to enable the **Export to CSV** button by adding **//** in front of the export statement and save the code using **CTRL+S**.